juliflorezg/develops-today-test/README.md

 I additionally included `Dockerfile`s for both the React app and the Nest app for containerizing the applications and eventually running them in a AWS EC2 instance and make it accessible trough the internet, all of this using the make targets provided in the `Makefile` which in turn run docker swarm to manage the containers remotely.

+On the other hand, I added a github action for building the app and deploy docker images to Docker Hub on every Pull Request, so the process gets automatized.
+A next step would involve deploying the app to AWS EC2 instance on another job.

 ## Prerequisites

 - [Node.js](https://nodejs.org/) (>= 14.x)